• Skip to primary navigation

 Labrador Retrievers are loving and energetic dogs.

-They are big enough to keep up, but they aren’t so big that they’ll swallow up the whole tent!
-They are also super eager to please, so it shouldn’t be too hard to train them to listen to you out on the hills.
+They are big enough to keep up but not so big that they’ll swallow up the whole tent!
+They are also eager to please, so training them to listen to you out on the hills shouldn’t be too hard.

 8. Mutt

 Mutts are a combination of different breeds.
-They could be a mix of two different pure-bred parents or a random blend of hundreds of breeds from many generations!
+They could be a mix of two purebred parents or a random blend of hundreds of breeds from many generations!

 Don’t overlook mutts, though.

-Their wide gene pool makes them incredibly intelligent dogs, and they tend to have fewer health problems than purebreds do.
+Their vast gene pool makes them incredibly intelligent dogs and tend to have fewer health problems than purebreds.
 (But this isn’t always the case.)

 Mutts are fantastic all-rounders because they haven’t been bred for one particular characteristic at the expense of others.

-As much as some breeds might be better for camping than others, you might actually find that a mongrel is more resilient and hardy.
+As some breeds might be better for camping than others, you might find that a mongrel is more resilient and hardy with plenty of endurance.

 Dogs you shouldn’t take camping

-No dog breed categorically can’t come camping with you but here are some things to be aware of.
+No dog breed categorically can’t come camping with you, but here are some things to consider

 Fitness and energy levels